gammasim/simtools/docs/source/guidelines.rst

 ===================

 Data files are auxiliary files containing data required to run simtools.
-These day is kept in files to avoid having it hardcoded throughout the code.
+These data is kept in files to avoid having it hardcoded throughout the code.
 They are located in the data directory inside the main repository and its location must be given in the config file.